WWBN/AVideo-Storage/README.md

 Make sure you enable it before your installation, this is necessary because the Storage installation will check your plugin during the configuration assistant

-If you do not have it yet, get it [here](https://www.youphptube.com/plugins/)
+If you do not have the plugin yet, get it [here](https://www.youphptube.com/plugins/)

 ### Access your storage server